anishaisv/anishaisv/README.md

-## 👋 Welcome to My GitHub Profile!
+## 👋 Hi, I'm Anisha!

-I'm Anisha, a passionate **Data Analyst** with research experience in developing **Machine Learning (ML) models** in healthcare.
+Welcome to My GitHub Profile!
+I'm a passionate **Data Analyst** with research experience in developing **Machine Learning (ML) models** in healthcare.
 I thrive on solving complex problems, uncovering insights from data, and building intelligent systems that drive decisions.

 - Conducted **AI research** on **ML-based healthcare diagnostics**, with findings published in **international journals**
 - Strong understanding of **ML, Deep Learning,** and foundational **GenAI** concepts, including **Prompt Engineering**.